 Friday May 19th 2017

-MEDUSA will gather 400 works - hand made, delegated, unique or multiple - by artists (like Meret Oppenheim, Man Ray, Calder, Dali, Picasso, Fontana, to Fabrice Gygi, Thomas Hirschorn...), with studio designers' jewelry (from Lalique, Anni Albers, Line Vautrin, Georg Jensen, Tony Duqette, Bless...), and contemporary jewelry (from Gijs Bakker, Otto Kunzli, Karl Fritsch, Ruudt Peters, to Sophie Hanagarth....) as well as high end pieces (Victoire de Castellane, Van Cleef & Arpels, Cartier).
+MEDUSA gathers 400 works - hand made, delegated, unique or multiple - by artists (like Meret Oppenheim, Man Ray, Calder, Dali, Picasso, Fontana, to Fabrice Gygi, Thomas Hirschorn...), with studio designers' jewelry (from Lalique, Anni Albers, Line Vautrin, Georg Jensen, Tony Duqette, Bless...), and contemporary jewelry (from Gijs Bakker, Otto Kunzli, Karl Fritsch, Ruudt Peters, to Sophie Hanagarth....) as well as high end pieces (Victoire de Castellane, Van Cleef & Arpels, Cartier).
 There will also be a few anonymous or more ancient jewelry (Egyptian, medieval, Native American, hip hop, costume jewelry): different kinds of jewelry that are usually not confronted.